 Radiofrequency assisted surgery uses high frequency radio waves to destroy the cancer, as in radiofrequency ablation.
 The National Institute for Health and Care Excellence (NICE) says there isn't enough evidence yet to show that it is any better than other ways of removing cancer in the liver.
 We don't yet know much about how well this treatment may work for lung tumours.

+You usually have a general anaesthetic for this type of surgery.
 The surgeon uses an ultrasound scan to see where the radiofrequency probe is.
 When the probe is in the right place, the surgeon uses it to destroy the cancer and the liver tissue around it.
 Then they surgically remove the dead tissue along with the cancer.

 The idea behind this treatment is that heating the tissues seals blood vessels.
 So there isn't as much bleeding as there would be with a standard operation to remove cancer from the liver.